 As an independent woman uninterested in traditional gender roles, I admit that I'm a bit of a feminist cliche, but don't let that deter you... if you are a secure man who doesn't need to beat people up or shoot animals to feel like your testicles are still intact.

 I am an American, from a crazy religious background who is now a determined and unabashed atheist, very independent and self-assured.
 [I have a wonderful habit of not responding to those who list themselves as almost any religion.]
 I have been taking care of myself for a long time, but would ultimately like to find someone for a life-long, devoted relationship.
 My ideas on life, though influenced by my traditional upbringing, are far from traditional.
 But I have learned that what it is I likely want are some of the more 'traditional' things in life in an untraditional way.
 Case in point: I would like a committed, life-long partnership.
 However, I do not require a marriage certificate, ring or expensive party and white dress to accept that committed partnership.
 I am very independent, but would ultimately love someone who can remind me that it's okay to not be so independent all the time.
-But I'm certainly NOT looking for the man who wants me to rely on him all the time to make him feel secure, make his babies, and his meals simply because I have XX.
+But I'm certainly NOT looking for the man who needs me to rely on him all the time to make him feel secure, make his babies as my womanly duty, and his meals simply because I have XX.
 That said, I'm not opposed to that, but I won't be anyone's slave or antiquated partner, his cocktail in hand the moment he gets home.
 Nope, not me.

 My independence, because it has kept me from making the wrong decisions in the past, is very well in place.
 This can be hard for some men to appreciate and accept.
 But it is who I am.
 I, like probably most people, don't give up control easily.
 That said, I still respect a partner's role in my life, and welcome it!
 I am looking for the man who accepts me for who I am, but also calls me on my bullshit and keeps my perspective greater when it gets narrow at times.